 Interdisciplinary Postdoctoral Scholar Award

-Since 2015, the Wu Tsai Neuro's Interdisciplinary Scholars track has supported innovative young researchers with backgrounds in basic and clinical neurosciences, biomedical sciences, physical sciences, social sciences, engineering, education, law, business and humanities who are engaged in cutting edge interdisciplinary research in the neurosciences, broadly defined.
+Since 2015, Wu Tsai Neuro's Interdisciplinary Scholars track has supported innovative young scientists with backgrounds in basic and clinical biosciences; physical sciences and engineering; social sciences and education; business, law, and the humanities to engage in cutting edge neuroscience research.

 Brain Resilience Postdoctoral Scholar Award

-Since 2023, the Brain Resilience Postdoctoral Scholars award of the Knight Initiative for Brain Resilience supports trainees generating paradigm-shifting insights on the mechanisms of neurodegeneration and how to maintain brain resilience into old age.
+Since 2023, the Brain Resilience Postdoctoral Scholars award of the Knight Initiative for Brain Resilience has supported trainees generating paradigm-shifting insights on the mechanisms of neurodegeneration and how to maintain brain resilience into old age.

 Our Model